TiVo/haxecodegen/README.md

 random Haxe statements, but currently the generated code will usually crash because it doesn't check for null objects before using them, which will (maybe) be fixed in the future.

+** By the way this code is ugly and awful and was hacked together quickly just to serve an immediate need, sorry about that! **